 06 May 2020

-The German Federal Ministry of Economic Cooperation and Development (BMZ) makes available EUR 1 million through KfW Development Bank for a COVID-19 relief initiative in the Great Limpopo Transfrontier Conservation Area.
+The German Federal Ministry of Economic Cooperation and Development (BMZ) has made EUR 1 million available through KfW Development Bank for a COVID-19 relief initiative in the Great Limpopo Transfrontier Conservation Area.
 The initiative is implemented by Peace Parks Foundation in partnership with the Mozambican Government’s National Administration of Conservation Areas (ANAC).

 The activities to be funded include cash-for-work employment programmes that will provide temporary income for approximately 400 community members financially deprived as a result of the pandemic which has resulted in a collapse of tourism and other sectors which usually support these communities.

 The global impact of COVID-19 has brought the tourism sector to a standstill.
 The industry – a major driver of jobs and growth, especially in Africa – now faces devastating economic consequences.
 The Ministry of Culture and Tourism of the Government of Mozambique reported in April 2020 that 1 000 establishments have had to close down, and 5 000 direct jobs have been lost in the tourism and culture sectors, with many more job losses anticipated.